openebs-archive/openebs-docs/docs/ugcstor.md

 - Create the same namespace and StorageClass configuration of the source PVC in your target cluster.

-If the restoration is happens on same cluster where Source PVC was created, then ensure that application and its corresponding components such as Service, PVC,PV and cStorVolumeReplicas are deleted successfully.
+If the restoration happens on same cluster where Source PVC was created, then ensure that application and its corresponding components such as Service, PVC,PV and cStorVolumeReplicas are deleted successfully.

 On the target cluster, restore the application using the below command.